memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

 ---
 title: "MCU Peripheral Forwarding"
-description: "Mapping MCU's peripheral registers to the address space of our PC programs"
+description: "Mapping MCU's peripheral registers to the address space of PC programs"
 author: evgeny
 tags: [peripherals, driver, llvm, mcu, debugger, toolchain]
 ---

 <!-- excerpt start -->

-Embedded systems development often involves utilizing various microcontroller peripherals such as *CAN bus, I2C, DAC, ADC, and more*.
-However, when integrating these functionalities into PC applications, developers are typically required to develop firmware and communication protocols, which can add complexity to the overall software stack.
-They can avoid this additional work if the chip peripheral registers are directly mapped into the address space of our PC programs.

-In this article, we'll explore mapping an MCU's peripherals to your personal or embedded computer as if these peripherals were a part of the computer.
+PC applications that interact with MCUs are used by developers for a number of reasons, such as data visualization, monitoring during testing campaigns, and command and control via a GUI.
+In this article, we'll explore mapping an MCU's peripherals to your personal computer to simplify development of PC applications built for embedded systems.

-There are two ways to do it.

 <!-- excerpt end -->